hamim442/High-Travel/journals/gerry_villoslado.md

 ## Gerry's Journal

+### Tuesday 8/13

+I merge-requested for airlines, cities, and trips.
+We delegated the rest of the API endpoints to work in parallel.
+I spent the day pair-programming with Jason as we work towards completing the trips API endpoint to allow only authenticated users to see and create their own trips.

 ### Monday 8/12

 I built our first API endpoint for airlines (models, queries, router, and exceptions).
 The team was following as I was tryping and I was looking at the Superhero app as reference.